The Merger Control Review: Netherlands

 Outlook and conclusions

-Unfortunately, the continuing policy of the ACM to issue only a limited number of reasoned decisions results in a lack of guidance on market definitions, jurisdictional issues, economic analyses and theories of harm.
+Unfortunately, the ACM's continuing policy of issuing only a limited number of reasoned decisions results in a lack of guidance on market definitions, jurisdictional issues, economic analyses and theories of harm.
 This can render the notification process unpredictable.
-The ACM only partially makes up for the 'guidance deficit' by publishing informal guidance letters addressed to parties seeking guidance on the interpretation of the merger rules.
-It did not issue any informal opinions in 2019.

-The general EU trend to be more cautious about foreign direct investment continues.
-In 2018, the Dutch government submitted a bill to parliament to protect companies in the Dutch telecoms sector against unwanted acquisition or exercise of control.
-The proposal aimed to enable the Dutch Cabinet to prevent any 'undesirable' mergers by foreign companies that can be linked to criminal activities, are financially vulnerable or have a non-transparent corporate structure, has been unanimously adopted by the House of Representatives.54 Furthermore, in 2019, the legislative debates on additional legal mechanisms to protect companies from hostile takeovers led to the submission of a bill introducing a statutory cooling-off period for Dutch-listed companies, allowing the management board of a listed company more time to draw up a statement of affairs and weigh up the interest of the company and its stakeholders.55 At the time of writing, the proposed bill was still under examination by the Dutch House of Representatives.56
+The general EU trend to be more cautious about foreign direct investment continued in 2020.
+The legislative debates on additional legal mechanisms to protect companies from hostile takeovers led to the adoption of an act introducing a statutory cooling-off period of 250 days for Dutch-listed companies, allowing the management board of a listed company more time to draw up a statement of affairs and weigh up the interest of the company and its stakeholders.44 Additionally, an act providing for a foreign direct investment filing obligation for mergers in the telecoms sector has been adopted.45

-1 Gerrit Oosterhuis and Weyer VerLoren van Themaat are partners at Houthoff.
+1 Gerrit Oosterhuis and Weijer VerLoren van Themaat are partners at Houthoff.

 2 The ACM is the result of the merger between the Dutch Competition Authority (NMa), the Dutch Consumer Authority and the telecoms authority OPTA.
 The merger was effectuated on 1 April 2013.
 Some of the case names – prior to 1 April 2013 – still refer to the NMa.